keeperofthenecklace/movieDB/README.md

 ``` ruby
 m.worksheet
 ```
 A total of 45 fields are printed out.
+But, we've truncated the result for ease of reading

 ``` ruby
               ant-man jurassic_w        spy